 - a.
 Mariners who hold STCW endorsements as Chief Mate limited to near coastal domestic voyages will have the limitation to domestic voyages removed on their next credential transaction.
 The limitation to near coastal waters will remain, unless the mariner meets all requirements to increase the scope of the endorsement from near coastal waters to oceans.
 The limitation to service on OSVs will also remain, unless the mariner meets the requirements for an endorsement that is not trade-restricted. - b.
+Mariners who began their service or training before March 24, 2014, may continue to qualify under previous regulations and policy for a national endorsement as Chief Mate (OSV) Less Than 10,000 GT Near Coastal provided that they hold a national endorsement as Chief Mate (OSV) Less Than 1,600 GRT/3,000 GT based on service and/or training that began before March 24, 2014, and completing an approved "Large OSV" training and assessment program for Chief Mate.
+Mariners may qualify in this manner for a national officer endorsement until March 24, 2019.
+"Large OSV" programs are no longer valid for qualifying for or raising the tonnage of STCW endorsements. - c.
 Mariners holding national endorsements for Chief Mate of OSVs of not more than 6,000 GT may increase the tonnage authority of their endorsement to less than 10,000 GT by providing evidence of at least six months of service as mate, chief mate, or master on OSVs of at least 1,600 GRT/3,000 GT.

 - a.
 To renew a national officer endorsement, mariners must meet the applicable requirements in 46 CFR 10.227. - b.
-To renew an STCW endorsement as Chief Mate, mariners must meet the applicable requirements to renew their national endorsements in 46 CFR 10.227 and provide evidence of: - 1) Completion of approved or accepted training for: - A) Leadership and Managerial Skills (46 CFR 11.307(b)(1)); and - B) ECDIS, to be valid on a vessel with this equipment (46 CFR 11.307(b)(2)); - 2) Maintaining the standard of competence for Basic Training as specified in 46 CFR 11.302(b) and Advanced Firefighting as specified in 46 CFR 11.303(b); and - 3) Seafarers serving as Lifeboatman must also provide evidence of maintaining the standard of competence for Proficiency in Survival Craft (46 CFR 12.613) or Proficiency in Survival Craft-Limited (46 CFR 12.615), as appropriate.
+To renew an STCW endorsement as Chief Mate, mariners must meet the applicable requirements to renew their national endorsements in 46 CFR 10.227 and provide evidence of: - 1) Completion of approved or accepted training for: - A) Leadership and Managerial Skills (46 CFR 11.307(b)(1)); and - B) ECDIS, to be valid on a vessel with this equipment (46 CFR 11.307(b)(2)); - 2) Maintaining the standard of competence for Basic Training as specified in 46 CFR 11.302(b) and Advanced Firefighting as specified in 46 CFR 11.303(b); and

+3) Seafarers serving as Lifeboatman must also provide evidence of maintaining the standard of competence for Proficiency in Survival Craft (46 CFR 12.613) or Proficiency in Survival Craft-Limited (46 CFR 12.615), as appropriate.